vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 - **Compliance**: Enforcing all clusters to apply the same set of policies.
 - **Data protection**: Using [Velero](https://velero.io/) through Tanzu Mission Control to verify that your workloads and persistent volumes are being backed up.

-#### Policy-Driven Cluster Management
+### Policy-Driven Cluster Management

 Tanzu Mission Control allows the creation of policies of various types to manage the operation and security posture of your Kubernetes clusters and other organizational objects.
 Policies provide a set of rules that govern your organization and all the objects it contains.
 The policy types available in Tanzu Mission Control include the following:

 - Access Policy: Access policies allow the use of predefined roles to specify which identities (individuals and groups) have what level of access to a given resource.
 For more information, see [Access Control](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-concepts/GUID-EB9C6D83-1132-444F-8218-F264E43F25BD.html).
-- Image Registry Policy: Image registry policies allow to specify the source registries from which an image can be pulled.
+- Image Registry Policy: Image registry policies allow you to specify the source registries from which an image can be pulled.
 - Network Policy: Network policies allow you to use preconfigured templates to define how pods communicate with each other and other network endpoints.
 - Quota Policy: Quota policies allow you to constrain the resources used in your clusters, as aggregate quantities across specified namespaces, using pre-configured and custom templates.
 For more information, see [Managing Resource Consumption in Your Clusters](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-1905352C-856F-4D06-BB86-426F90486C32.html).
 - Security Policy: Security policies allow you to manage the security context in which deployed pods operate in your clusters by imposing constraints on your clusters that define what pods can do and which resources they have access to.
 For more information, see [Pod Security Management](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-concepts/GUID-6C65B33B-C1EA-465D-B909-3C4F51704C1A.html).